quickwit-oss/tantivy-cli/README.md

 # tantivy-cli

-`tantivy-cli` is the the command line interface for [tantivy](https://github.com/quickwit-inc/tantivy) search engine.
-It provides basic indexing and search capabilities.
+`tantivy-cli` is the the command line interface for the [tantivy](https://github.com/quickwit-inc/tantivy) search engine.
+It provides indexing and search capabilities, and is suitable for smaller projects.

 For a more complete solution around tantivy, you may use
 - https://github.com/quickwit-oss/quickwit